luistorres0/cse-challenge/README.md

 ### Data Point Requirements
 - `subjectCode` will need to use the corresponding `id` of the relevant `subjectcode option`.
 This data can be retrieved using the `options` API endpoints: https://developers.kuali.co/#cm-options-option-types
-  - use the `id` of the `subjectcodes` option with the name that matches the value in the CSV.
+  - use the `id` of the `subjectcodes` option with the name that matches the value in the CSV
+  - do not populate this field if no corresponding option is found
 - use the raw value in the `number` and `title` fields of the CSV
 - the `credits` field should be formatted using he following conditions:
   - if the `creditType` is `fixed` the credit data should be as follows, using the `creditsMin` value for `min`, `max`, and `value`: